“Cue-less Robots, Clue-less Automation”

 A $48B Industrial Robotics Industry Ripe for Transformation

-Since then, Industrial Robots have steadily grown to a mammoth $16B industry, with an allied industry of services and components worth at least twice that amount, as per International Federation for Robotics.
+Since then, Industrial Robots have steadily grown to a mammoth $16B industry, with an allied ecosystem industry of services and components worth at least twice that amount, as per International Federation for Robotics.

 Today’s industrial robots have 3 to 7 internal axes of freedom and ability to work in coordination with several more external axes using a centralized controller.
 With position repeatability as low as 0.01mm, speeds reaching 3m/s, and payload capacities of several hundred kilograms, one can safely conclude that these beasts dwarf the human arm’s ability by miles.